codefeathers/cmd-js/README.md

 Save this with any file name.
 For example, `sg-cli` (`.js` extension is optional).

-Make this file executable by doing `chmod a+x s-g`.
+Make this file executable by doing `chmod a+x sg-cli`.
 And then you can do this:

 ```shell
 [mkr@codefeathers]$ ./sg-cli -h